trilogy-group/twilio-node/README.md

 ### Handle exceptions

-If the Twilio API returns a 400 or a 500 level HTTP response, `twilio-node` will throw an error including relevant information, which you can then `catch`:
+If the Kandy API returns a 400 or a 500 level HTTP response, `kandy-node` will throw an error including relevant information, which you can then `catch`:

 ```js
 client.messages